 Kinetic Energy Of The Barnett Wildcat C5

 Accuracy is important, but so is the force dealt by the arrow to the target.
 The Barnett Wildcat C5 has the power to go along with its accuracy, I’m happy to say.
 Each 425-grain arrow is thrown at the target at 320 FPS, which gives the arrow 99 ft. lbs. of kinetic energy at point blank range.
-If you assume the standard reduction in force of 2 ft. lbs. for every yard from point blank range, you’ll still be shooting your target with 93 ft. lbs. of kinetic energy from 30 yards away.
+If you assume the standard reduction in force of 2 ft. lbs. for every 10 yards, you’ll still be shooting your target with 93 ft. lbs. of kinetic energy from 30 yards away.
 This is more than enough stopping power to rip through the toughest legal game in North America, even a grizzly bear!

 The Barnett Wildcat C5 (Black) Scope

 The scope on the Wildcat is the only thing I’m not very happy about.
 While it’s pretty accurate when sighted, it will not hold zero consistently, meaning you will often need to re-adjust the elevation and windage to maintain perfect accuracy.
 The crossbow itself is excellent and you will fully be getting your money’s worth, however I’d recommend getting a new scope for it after a few months worth of shooting.
 The Barnett 4x32mm scope is a great choice.

 The Barnett Wildcat C5 Black Edition comes with 3x 20″ carbon arrows and a quiver.
 The recommended total arrow weight is 450 grain, which includes a 120-grain hunting broad-head or practice field points.
 You may want to check out our crossbow arrows guide.